UCD-193AB-ws24/Wirecracker/README.md

 <!-- SELF HOSTING -->
 ## Self Hosting

 This section provides a guide for self-hosting.
-For development, please visit [documentation for developers](https://www.wirecracker.com/documentations/code)
+For development, please refer to [code documentation](https://www.wirecracker.com/documentations/code) and readme in each folder.

 ### Prerequisites